salamelek/tradingAIPython/README.txt

     This would mean that each dataPoint has to store not only the index, but also the pair?
 Or i can just remember te range of indexes for each pair

+    1st testing:
+        I added ETH data in the mix.
+At a first glance, this will be useless.
+        When using the same normalization, it is clear that ETH is much more stable than XRP.
+This means that the abs value of the numbers in the vector are much lower.